-Listen to the radio or watch television for information and instructions from local officials.
+instructions from local officials.
 Call your utility companies to restore service.
 Do not use fresh or canned foods that have come in contact with flood waters. $ \\$ Follow the instructions of local officials regarding the safety of drinking water.
 Boil or purify water if you're in doubt.
 Pump out wells and test the water before drinking.
 Avoid going into disaster areas.
 Stay away from live electrical equipment in wet areas.
 Check electrical equipment or appliances that come in contact with water before using them.
-Maintain a safe distance from downed power lines and broken gas lines; immediately report them to the appropriate utility. \Box Use flashlights rather than lanterns candles or matches to check on the condition of buildings.
+Maintain a safe distance from downed power lines and broken gas lines; immediately report them to the appropriate utility.
+Use flashlights, rather than lanterns, candles or matches, to check

+□ listen to the media or metals television for information and on the condition of buildings.
 Flammables may be present.